There are various ways of getting help, including this FAQ.

 The gallery has been created for that purpose.
 Various implementations of mechanical behaviour are covered in depth, including the description of the algorithm used.
 See this page for details.

-Let us point that, there is no general guidelines, most troubles are behaviour specific.
-However, here are some advises to may help you.
-Note that those advises are worth considered during the behaviour implementation, before “real-world tests”.
+Let us point that, there are no general guidelines, most troubles are behaviour specific.
+However, here are some advises that may help you.
+Note that those advises are worth considering during the behaviour implementation, before “real-world tests”.

 The first thing to do is to identify the trouble.